openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 > **NOTE**: For validation/testing/reviewing purposes, you may consider using `nohup` command and ensuring that your vpn/ssh connection remains uninterrupted.

-## 8. Verify the Yocto Image with OpenVINO packages.
+## Step 3: Verify the Yocto Image with OpenVINO packages.

 Verify that OpenVINO packages were built successfully.
 Run the following command: